Socialist Party of America: Opposition to the New Deal and discrimination in the armed services

-By 1940, only a small committed core remained in the Socialist Party, including a considerable number of militant pacifists.
+By 1940, only a small committed core remained in the Socialist Party, including some militant pacifists.
 The Socialist Party continued to oppose Roosevelt's New Deal as a capitalist palliative, arguing for fundamental change through socialist ownership.
 In 1940, Thomas was the only presidential candidate who did not support rearmament of Great Britain and China.
 He also served as an active spokesman for the isolationist America First Committee during 1941.

-After the Japanese bombing of Pearl Harbor in December 1941 and the declaration of war, the United States' self-defense and war against fascism was supported by most of the remaining Militants and all of the Old Guard.
-But the Socialist Party adopted a compromise position that did not openly oppose American participation in the war.
+After the Japanese bombing of Pearl Harbor in December 1941 and the declaration of war, the United States' self-defense and war against fascism was supported by most of the remaining militants and all of the Old Guard.
+But the Socialist Party adopted a compromise position that did not openly oppose US participation in the war.
 Its failure to support the war created a rift with many leaders, like the Reuther Brothers of the United Auto Workers.
 The party's pacifist wing did not advocate any systematic antiwar activities, such as the general strike endorsed by the 1934 Declaration of Principles.

 Socialist A. Philip Randolph emerged as one of the most visible spokesmen for African American civil rights.
-In 1941, Randolph, Bayard Rustin and A. J. Muste proposed a march on Washington to protest racial discrimination in war industries and to propose the desegregation of the American armed forces.
+In 1941, Randolph, Bayard Rustin, and A. J. Muste proposed a march on Washington to protest racial discrimination in war industries and propose the desegregation of the US armed forces.
 The march was canceled after Roosevelt issued Executive Order 8802, the Fair Employment Act.
-Roosevelt's order applied to banning discrimination in only the war industries, not the armed forces, but the Fair Employment Act is generally perceived as a success for African American labor rights.
+The order banned discrimination in only the war industries, not the armed forces, but the Fair Employment Act is generally perceived as a success for African American labor rights.

 In 1942, an estimated 18,000 blacks gathered at Madison Square Garden to hear Randolph kick off a campaign against discrimination in the military, war industries, government agencies and labor unions.
 Following the act, during the Philadelphia transit strike of 1944 the government backed African American workers' striking to gain positions formerly limited to white employees.

 In 1947, Randolph and colleague Grant Reynolds renewed efforts to end discrimination in the armed services, forming the Committee Against Jim Crow in Military Service, later renamed the League for Non-Violent Civil Disobedience.
 On July 26, 1948, President Harry S. Truman abolished racial segregation in the armed forces through Executive Order 9981.
-Thomas led his last presidential campaign in 1948, after which he became a critical supporter of the postwar liberal consensus.
+Thomas last ran for president in 1948, after which he became a critical supporter of the postwar liberal consensus.
 The party retained some pockets of local success in cities such as Milwaukee, Bridgeport, Connecticut, and Reading, Pennsylvania.
 In New York City, it often ran candidates on the Liberal Party line.